sevetseh28/csv_proc_async/README.md

 ## Usage and deployment
 The solution comes ready for separate deployment on different machines.
-You should only change the ```BROKER_CONN``` on the producer to point your consumer's IP address on the network
+You should only change the ```BROKER_CONN``` on the consumer docker-compose.yml to point your consumer's IP address on the network
 (may be the local network if you are deploying both on the same machine).
 ### Consumer
-1. First initialize the Database:
+1. First initialize the Database, in the consumer directory:

     ```docker-compose run worker python /database/initialization.py```

-This will create the database and the People table to hold fullnames and emails.
+    This will create the 'peopledb' database and the 'people' table to hold fullnames and emails.

-2. Then build and run the containers:
+2. Then run the containers:

     ```docker-compose up```

 ### Producer

-1. First build and run the containers:
+1. First build and run the containers, in the producer directory:

     ```docker-compose up```

-2. Get into the producer container and inside it run:
+2. Get into the bash of the producer container:

+    ```docker exec -it <name_of_producer_container> /bin/bash```
+3. Within the producer's bash run the following to process the 100-contacts.csv file (for example):

     ```python producer.py -p 'example_csvs/100-contacts.csv'```